gabrielhuang/centroid-networks/README.md

 * Run `sh download_omniglot.sh`.

+### Set up the MiniImageNet dataset

+* Download MiniImageNet from Google Drive: https://drive.google.com/open?id=0B3Irx3uQNoBMQ1FlNXJsZUdYWEE
+* Note: If downloading using curl or wget, e.g. on a headless server, follow the trick on stackoverflow: https://stackoverflow.com/a/43816312
+* Extract the data so that it looks like `$HOME/data/miniimagenet/images/*.jpg`.
+* Copy the splits from the repo to the same folder `cp data/miniImagenet/splits/ravi/*.csv $HOME/dat a/miniimagenet/`.

 ### Train the model

 * Run `python scripts/train/few_shot/run_train.py`.
 This will run training and place the results into `results`.